Exactly What to Eat to Reach Your Weight Loss Goals

 Fat is your friend

-Eating healthy fats in the morning keeps you full longer and can boost your metabolism before your workout or long day at work.
+Eating healthy fats in the morning keeps you full longer and can boost your metabolism before your workout, or long day at work.
 Healthy fats are also necessary for keeping your hormones happy and healthy.
+These are foods like avocado and Greek yogurt!

 Eating protein helps build lean muscle mass, and is key to losing weight.
 Not only does it satisfy your stomach and keep you full longer, but it slows down digestion and makes it less likely that you’ll head back for seconds.

-“Eating around your schedule is best for losing weight,” said Cara Walsh of Medifast California, “just remember to eat foods that maximize your protein intake.”
+“Eating around your schedule is best for losing weight,” said Cara Walsh of Medifast California, “just remember to eat foods that maximize your protein intake” like chicken and fish recipes!